InferDPT: Privacy-Preserving Inference for Closed-box Large Language Model: Conclusion

 \section{Conclusion}

-This study explores the challenge of privacy leakage in text generation tasks executed by black-box large language models and introduces PrivInfer as a proposed solution.
-Additionally, we propose RANTEXT, a differential privacy algorithm designed for large language models following the exponential mechanism to enhance user privacy protection.
-These methodologies aim to contribute to user privacy protection while maintaining text generation quality.
-Through multidisturbance prompt inference, PrivInfer strives for privacy-protected text generation in black-box scenarios.
-On the other hand, RANTEXT aims to improve privacy protection levels in text generation tasks by introducing the concept of random token adjacency and devising a perturbation scheme on the token set of large language models in compliance with differential privacy.
+This paper explores the challenge of privacy leakage in text generation tasks executed by black-box large language models and introduces \Name as a potential solution.
+Additionally, we propose RANTEXT, a novel differential privacy algorithm designed for large language models following the exponential mechanism to enhance user privacy protection.
+We expect that our solution and findings can provide technical insights into the current privacy challenges and shed light on potential future explorations in privacy protection within emerging LLMs.

-Furthermore, we introduce a new privacy attack strategy named the GPT inference attack, offering a tool for evaluating privacy protection schemes.
-Experimental results show that, compared to the existing mask token inference attack strategy, the GPT inference attack has a higher attack success rate, supporting its use in evaluating privacy schemes.

-In summary, this research aims to provide technical insights into the current privacy challenges and sheds light on potential future explorations in privacy protection within large language models.
-As the field of artificial intelligence continues to develop, privacy protection is expected to emerge as a key research topic, with a likely increase in the number of researchers working collaboratively in this domain to further the advancement of privacy protection technology.